Git support

 Papis is made to work well with git and has

-functionality in most of its command to interact with it.
+functionality in most of its commands to interact with it.
 This functionality

 can be turned on by default by using the use-git